tedca77/IME/README.md

 # Image Metadata Enhancer
 IME (Image Metadata Enhancer) improves the metadata information on images and helps you discover and organise photos on your drives.

 It is particularly useful for photo collections with **latitude and longitude** geographic information (e.g. usually taken on mobile phones, but also on many digital cameras) by converting latitude and longitude to recognisable place addresses.
 (This is known as “reverse geocoding”.)
-It is designed to update address information in the IPTC metadata so it is visible in tools such as Adobe Lightroom and Adobe Bridge which support the IPTC metadata standard and which can search enhanced metadata.
+It is designed to update address information in the IPTC metadata and Windows Tags so the information is visible in tools such as Adobe Lightroom and Adobe Bridge which support the IPTC metadata standard and which can search enhanced metadata and can also utilise Windows search.

 IME works through all photos on one or more drives or directories and reads the geographical information (latitude and longitude) and then uses the **Open Street Map** web lookup service to populate the IPTC section with the full location.
 (You need to be connected to the Internet for this to work.)
 Where the dates or location are missing or incorrect, there are a number of options for manually adding dates or providing locations via postcode, latitute and longitude, already identified places and through Events.

 IME will discover photos on your storage drives, and identify duplicate photos in different folders.
-IME has been designed so that it can be run repeatedly on a collection of photos – it will not attempt to redo geocoding if it has been successful.
+IME has been designed so that it can be run repeatedly on a collection of photos – it will not attempt to redo geocoding if it has already been processed.
 However, if additional information is provided on Dates, Places or Events, then IME will reprocess photos.
 It can also copy files to a new, organised structure based on Year and Month, leaving behind any duplicate files.

 Image Metadata Enhancer has extensive reporting and output of metadata information, including geographical information.
 * A set of HTML pages is generated, which can be viewed, with a browser – this includes thumbnails of each photo;